ra1nb0rn/cpe_search/README.md

   ('cpe:2.3:a:adenion:blog2social:5.7.2:*:*:*:*:wordpress:*:*',
     0.6859944446591075)]
   ```
 Finally, note that when *cpe_search* is used for the first time, it invokes a small setup routine that downloads all available CPEs from the [NVD's official API](https://nvd.nist.gov/developers/products) and precomputes the data utilized for searches in all subsequent runs.
 This may take a couple of minutes initially but is only done once.
+To speed this process up, you can provide an NVD API key if you have one.
+The API key can be provided with the ``-k`` argument or specified in an environment variable called ``NVD_API_KEY``.

 ## License
 *cpe_search* is licensed under the MIT license, see [here](https://github.com/ra1nb0rn/cpe_search/blob/master/LICENSE).